blhagadorn/istioctl-cheat-sheet/README.md

 # Cheat Sheet for Istioctl (and Istio in general)

+Verify Istio install
+`istioctl verify-install`

-Look at all Proxies (data and control plane included `istioctl proxy-status`
+Look at all proxies status
+`istioctl proxy-status`

 Check TLS for foo pod in default namespace